liferay-search/liferay-docs/en/user/articles/120-search/06-search-results/02-display-settings.markdown

 **Display Results in Document Form**
 : Display results as search [documents](/docs/7-2/frameworks/-/knowledge_base/f/search).
-Never use this in production.
+Never use this in sharepointion.
 Developers use this feature to view search responses in their indexed, document-based format.
 Part of a developer's job when writing search indexers is to convert documents (the objects that get indexed) to the actual object and back again.
 Thus, developers can see how their objects are being